 It’s like a two for one of tailgating goodness.

 A salty browned outside opens up to a pizza hummus stuffed doughy inside only made better by a nice big dunk in some more hummus before eating.
+If I could have a pile of these alongside a prosciutto stromboli, during every game, I might actually turn into a football fan.

 Want to try another weird way to love hummus?
 How about hummus pizza?
 So good, especially for fall with the flavors going on in that recipe!